In an increasingly mobile-dependent world, your recruitment methods should catch up.

 In the modern job market, candidates expect to be able to search, view and apply to jobs right from their smartphones.
-As a result, mobile recruiting has become a hot topic among businesses, especially those who are just starting to ramp up their hiring efforts.
+This means that not only are mobile-friendly job boards a necessity, but some companies are taking it further with mobile recruitment apps.

 Smaller companies may be on the fence about investing in a mobile-optimized hiring process, but if you want to draw in today's top talent, you'll need to reach them where they are.
-Business News Daily spoke with HR and recruitment experts about why recruiting has gone mobile, and how you can make it work for you.
+Luckily, there's more than one way to up your mobile recruiting game, and not all of them require heavy investment in risky new apps.

 Why mobile recruiting?

-Take a look at just about any industry and you'll see the effects of mobile adoption.
-Banks, retail stores and even health care companies all have their own mobile apps, making it easier for consumers to stay connected.
-Recruitment is following this trend, too, to make the application process simpler and more convenient for candidates.
+You don't need to look far to see how industries are scrambling to adapt to mobile.
+Banks, retail stores and even healthcare companies all have their own mobile apps, making it easier for consumers to stay connected.
+Recruitment is no exception – a mobile application process is simpler and more convenient for candidates.

-"The mobile job-seeking experience must evolve from the current job-board paradigm, with its outdated search functionality, run-on job descriptions and different application forms for each job, to one that's simple, convenient and optimized for mobile," said Yarden Tadmor, CEO of job-matching app Switch.
-"Millennial workers have shown they want a different application experience, one that brings jobs to them, quickly and easily."
+"The mobile job-seeking experience must evolve from the current job board paradigm, with its outdated search functionality, run-on job descriptions and different application forms for each job, to one that's simple, convenient, and optimized for mobile," said Yarden Tadmor, founder and former CEO of job-matching app Switch.
+"Millennial workers have shown they want a different application experience, one that brings jobs to them quickly and easily."

-Ashley Pelliccione, director of people at Namely, an all-in-one human resources software, added that the mobile recruiting process creates a much more streamlined candidate experience.
-[Recruiters Ditch the Résumé for Data and Social]
+Ashley Pelliccione, senior talent acquisition director at Namely, an all-in-one human resources software platform, added that the mobile recruiting process creates a much more streamlined candidate experience.

-"Companies that don't have a mobile strategy are going to miss out on engaging with a significant portion of the talent pool, especially millennials and tech professionals who are even more mobile-savvy than average," Berkowitz told Business News Daily.
+"Companies that don't have a mobile strategy are going to miss out on engaging with a significant portion of the talent pool, especially millennials and tech professionals who are even more mobile savvy than average," Berkowitz said.

 Making mobile recruiting work for you

-If you're new to the mobile-recruiting scene, here are a few tips to help you make the process simpler for you and your applicants.
+If you're new to the mobile recruiting scene, here are four tips to make the process simpler for you and your applicants.

-Don't rely only on the algorithms.
-There's no question that job search apps have made the application process easier on candidates, and in many cases, mobile-applicant-tracking systems (ATS) have made hiring managers' lives easier, too.
-But if your company receives a steady flow of inbound résumés, sifting through all these applications may be more of a burden than a benefit.
+There's no question that job search apps have made the application process easier on candidates, and in many cases, mobile applicant tracking systems (ATS) have made hiring managers' lives easier too.
+But there is a downside to that aforementioned breadth of candidates – all the resumes to sift through.

 "By allowing candidates to apply to jobs in one click, candidates do not always consider crucial details like professional qualifications and culture fit," Pelliccione said.
 "In these cases, recruiters are faced with evaluating a plethora of unqualified applicants, rather than focusing their time on sourcing passive candidates or assessing those with the necessary skills."

-In order to ensure you're getting the most out of your mobile ATS, it's a good idea to take advantage of its robust keyword filters so you can weed out the irrelevant applications.
-Once you've found the best-qualified candidates through your system, use your old-fashioned (but reliable) human intuition to truly analyze the applicant via his or her cover letter, portfolio and social profiles.
+To ensure you're getting the most out of your mobile ATS, it's a good idea to take advantage of keyword filters or algorithms so you can weed out the irrelevant applications.
+Once you've found the best-qualified candidates through your system, use your old-fashioned (but reliable) human intuition to truly analyze the applicant via their cover letter, portfolio and social profiles.

-Test your own application process.
-Want to know how potential candidates feel going through your application process?
-There's nothing better than a first-hand experience.
-Berkowitz advised using your own smartphone to go through your company's mobile job application process to see if there are any gaps or issues.
+Before you make any changes to your recruiting methods, try using your own smartphone to go through your company's mobile job application process to see if there are any gaps or issues, Berkowitz said.